dankelley/school-sky-light/code/database/README.md

 ### Time

-``test-db.R`` can use either the flat file or the database.
-The user time to read and plot the database was 7.6s, as compared with 8.4s for the flat file.
-**Conclusion.** the database method is 10 percent better, for speed.
+*Trial 1 (datetime type for time)* ``test-db.R`` can use either the flat file or the database.
+The user time to read and plot the database was 7.6s, as compared with 8.4s for the flat file.  **Conclusion.** the database method is 10 percent better, for speed.
+(This on a laptop.)

+*Trial 2 (integer type for time)* 0.8s for database, 8.5s for flat file.
+**Conclusion.** a database is much faster.
+(FIXME: this on desktop; check also on laptop.)

 ### Storage